nio-blocks/hash_table/README.md

 -   **value**: Expression property.
 Evaluates to a value in a list of values with a matching key.
 -   **group_by**: Expression to group signals by.
 -   **group_attr**: When `group_by` is used, this is the value that will be stored in a signal attribute called, in this case, `group`.
 -   **one_value**: If `True`, the output signal's attributes have a single value instead of a list of values.
-When multiple input signals have the same key, the value of the last signal processed is the value of the output signal's attribute.
+When multiple input signals match one key, the value of the last signal processed is the value used.

 Dependencies
 ------------